 What if the address was not audible to the Cadets?
 Would it make a huge difference?
 No. They would have already been bored to death with the surfeit of advices from all and sundry.
 I do not remember a single word of the address by the Reviewing Officer at our Passing Out Parade, though the Reviewing Officer was the most charismatic of them all, Field Marshal Sam Manekshaw.
 So would be the fate of any lesser mortal here and now.
 Senior military officers could sometimes do well without recourse to ‘out of place clichés’.

-Once the Regimental Sergeant Major assembled all the soldiers, he would also test The PA System by tapping his fingers on the microphone and saying “Testing, Testing, Testing.”
-After the Sergeant Major gives his report to the Subedar Major (Master Warrant Officer.
-The Adjutant then receives the report from the Subedar Major who then hands over the parade to the Second-in-Command (2IC).
-At every stage of reporting, no one seems to trust the poor PA system and everyone tested its functionality.
+Once the Regimental Sergeant Major assembled all the soldiers, he also tested the PA System by tapping his fingers on the microphone and saying “Testing, Testing, Testing.”
+After that the Sergeant Major gave his report to the Subedar Major (Master Warrant Officer.)
+The Adjutant then received the report from the Subedar Major who then handed over the parade to the Second-in-Command (2IC).
+At every stage of reporting, no one seemed to trust the poor PA system and everyone tested its functionality.

 Sainik Sammelans have been an event for the CO to demonstrate his oratory skills.
-Some COs believed that they could communicate all their ‘accumulated wisdom’ on to their captive audience during the Sainik Sammelan and often in such cases, it would extend to several hours.
-In effect there is no transmission/reception of wisdom, but it always ends up with sore bottoms, numb feet and a few caricatures of the CO by the officers.
+Some COs believed that they could communicate all their ‘accumulated wisdom’ on to their captive audience during the Sainik Sammelan and often in such cases, it extended to several hours.
+In effect there was no transmission/reception of wisdom, but it ended up with sore bottoms, numb feet and a few caricatures of the CO by the officers.

 That was when I realised that all those serious note taking by all young officers were much the same and on similar lines to what Captain Desh Raj did!
 When I became a Battery Commander and later a CO, I ensured that all my Sainik Sammelans were of less than ten-minute duration.
 Possibly, I was mortally scared of my subordinates drawing my caricature!
 So I resolved not to give them time for the act.